 Conclusion

 A user access review is a key component of the access management process.
 It can help your organization reduce cybersecurity risks by revoking unnecessary access to sensitive resources and limiting users’ privileges to the required minimum.
-Using dedicated user access review tools may help you audit access more easily and efficiently.
+Using a dedicated cybersecurity platform like Syteca can help you audit access more easily and efficiently.

-An all-in-one insider risk management platform, Syteca, allows you to continuously monitor user activity and record user sessions of employees and third-party vendors, respond to security violations in real time, generate comprehensive user activity reports, and do much more.
+Syteca also allows you to continuously monitor user activity, record user sessions, respond to potential threats in real time, generate comprehensive user activity reports, and more.